PencilCode/reference/documents/turtle/animation.html.md

 ## Timing

-Timing is key in animation, but sometimes it can be hard to get everything
+Timing is key in animation, but sometimes it can be hard to get everything timed perfectly.